singlestore-labs/singlestoredb-laravel-driver/README.md

 - Extensions to Eloquent allowing specific SingleStoreDB features to be specified through the Eloquent api.
 See [Migrations](#migrations) for supported features.
 - Integration tested against SingleStoreDB across a matrix of PHP and Laravel versions.
+- JSON column support
+- Other compatibility fixes in query generation

 ## TOC <!-- omit in toc -->